overbrowsing/wasteback-machine/README.md

 ## Licenses

-This project is licensed under [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
+Wasteback Machine is licensed under [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
+For full licensing details, see the [LICENSE](/LICENSE) file.

-The Wayback CDX Server API and Wayback Replay API is provided by the Internet Archive and is subject to their [Terms of Use](https://archive.org/about/terms).
+The Wayback Machine, Wayback CDX Server API, and Wayback Replay API are provided by the Internet Archive and are governed by their [Terms of Use](https://archive.org/about/terms).

-See the [LICENSE](/LICENSE) file for details.